 - After adding all the eggs, scrape down bowl and add the milk, dry ingredients and the lime zest.
 Mix on low until well incorporated.
 Scrape down the bowl again and turn up from low speed to medium speed for about 20 seconds, and then scrape down the bowl for the last time.
 Mix in green food coloring until you reach a nice lime-green color (darker or lighter, to your preference).

 - Fill the cupcake liners about three-quarters full with batter.

 - Bake for 20 to 22 minutes, rotating the cupcakes after 12 minutes, and bake until the cupcakes are baked through and a toothpick inserted into the center comes out clean.

 - Cool the cupcakes completely on a wire rack before frosting.

 - Frost cupcakes using a piping bag and tip (I used Wilton 1M tip) and garnish, if desired, with lime wedge and/or cut up straws.

-- Place softened butter, strawberry syrup, tequila (if using) and vanilla in a large bowl.
+- Place softened butter, strawberry syrup, tequila (if you don't do alcohol, use any clear extract) and vanilla in a large bowl.